martsr/martsr/README.md

 - 👋 Hi, I’m @martsr
-- 👀 I’m interested in yoga, reading ( soecially self growth and crimes books.
-I know weird combination right?) and also excercising ( slowly becoming a gym rat)
+- 👀 I’m interested in backend and data engineering
 - 🌱 I’m currently learning Node.Js!
 I have previouslt taught myself python, JS and React.
 - 💞️ I’m looking to collaborate on any project you think I am a good addition
 - 📫 How to reach me?
 That is a good question, maybe I will let you figure that out ...